 Conserve areas that provide high value habitat and protect water quality.

 Provide conservation easement education that engages the interest of landowners and allows them to make thoughtful informed conservation and land management decisions.

-7 Lakes Alliance respects the economic and cultural values the lands around us bring to the quality of life of our neighbors.
-Seeking accreditation by the Land Trust Alliance and guided by their Land Trust Standards, we work with willing landowners to secure the permanent conservation of lands with high ecological and recreational value, as well as lands where thoughtful and deliberate management is required to protect the health and water quality of our lakes.
+7 Lakes Alliance respects the economic and cultural values that the lands around us bring to our quality of life.
+Accredited by the Land Trust Alliance and guided by their Land Trust Standards, we work with willing landowners to secure the permanent conservation of lands with high ecological and recreational value, as well as lands where thoughtful and deliberate management is required to protect the health and water quality of our lakes.

-To date we have secured the permanent conservation of over 9,400 acres in the Belgrade Lakes region with high recreational and/or ecological value, through both easement and land purchase.
-This includes the 6,800-acre Kennebec Highlands, which includes the summit of McGaffey Mountain, and miles of pristine streams, several wetlands areas, and five undeveloped ponds.
+To date, we have secured the permanent conservation of over 9,400 acres in the Belgrade Lakes region with high recreational and/or ecological value through easement and land purchase.
+This includes the 6,800-acre Kennebec Highlands, which encompasses the summit of McGaffey Mountain and miles of pristine streams, several wetlands areas, and five undeveloped ponds.

 The highest priority within the Lands Program is to build and maintain an endowment sufficient to fund ongoing land stewardship activities.

 A group of dedicated volunteers and staff protect conservation properties through continuous monitoring and trail maintenance.